NETWAYS/net-trainings/index.md

 layout: home
 ---

 As an Open Source company we thought it is just consistent to release our training material to the public.
-Please make sure to use it according the the individual Creative Common [license](license).
+Please make sure to use it according to the individual Creative Common [License](license).

-Of course feedback is more than welcome and we appreciate your pull request on the corresponding GitHub repository.
+Your feedback is more than welcome and we appreciate your pull request on the corresponding GitHub projects.

 ## Foreman training